Brazil without Neymar as Portugal target World Cup last 16

 Brazil must do without injured star forward Neymar against Switzerland at the World Cup on Monday as Cristiano Ronaldo looks to lead Portugal into the last 16 in Qatar.

-Five-time world champions Brazil could secure a spot in the knockout phase with a win over the Swiss depending on the outcome of the day's early game between Serbia and Cameroon.
+Five-time world champions Brazil can secure a spot in the knockout phase with a win over the Swiss, who held Tite's side to a 1-1 draw in the 2018 group stage.

 Brazil kicked off their campaign in Qatar with a 2-0 victory over Serbia in Group G but Neymar limped off with a sprained ankle.